symphonylyh/3D/Synthesis3D/notes/synthesis_guide/synthesis.md

 * Add Rigidbody.
 Note that the collision detection mode can be set as Discrete (may miss high speed object) or Continuous Dynamic (accurate but costly)
 * Add Mesh collider.
 Set the collider mesh as the coarsest LOD level.

-Since later on we need ray casting to read the texture pixels, remember to enable read/write for texture files.
-Select all textures -- Import Settings -- Advanced -- tick "Read/Write Enabled".
+Since later on we need ray casting to read the texture pixels, **Important: remember to enable read/write for texture files.
+Select all textures -- Import Settings -- Advanced -- tick "Read/Write Enabled"**.

 ## Synthetic Data Generation in Unity